 Honour Her funds state-of-the-art research and clinical trials that will help change this story for the 18 women diagnosed with gynaecological cancer every day.

 There are three ways to Honour Her and fund pioneering discoveries in gynaecological cancer this September.

-Bid on a unique work of art by a renowned or leading artist, inspired by the themes of Honour Her – 50% of the proceeds from every piece will go to urgently-needed gynaecological cancer research.
+Between 15-25 Sept, bid on a unique work of art by a renowned or leading artist, inspired by the themes of Honour Her.
+At least 50% of the proceeds from every piece will go to urgently-needed gynaecological cancer research.